 How does asbestos lead to mesothelioma?
 If asbestos is dislodged from materials where it’s used, the tiny fibers may float in the air.
 You inhale or swallow them.
 They settle in the lining of your lungs and stay there.
 Even years or decades later, asbestos fibers may cause scarring in your lungs that leads to cancer.

 Asbestos is strongly linked to mesothelioma.
-It can also raise your risk of ovarian, colorectal, stomach, pharynx, and larynx cancers.
+It can also raise your risk of ovarian, colorectal, stomach, pharynx, larynx, and lung cancers.

 Most people who get mesothelioma were exposed to asbestos at their jobs, where they came in close contact with it.